DenisDanov/Autoshow-Website/README.md

 ![Screenshot_30](https://github.com/DenisDanov/Autoshow-Website/assets/122882697/5c0b4509-4f60-437b-b9d2-ed3daa6a0897)
 - The Autoshow page showcases a collection of 9 cars available for viewing.
 - Unregistered users can explore the featured cars and their specifications.
-- Registered users have the additional functionality of adding cars to their favorites directly from this page.
+- Registered and logged in users have the additional functionality of adding cars to their favorites directly from this page.
-- An "Order" button is available for registered users, allowing them to place orders for vehicles.
+- An "Order" button is available for registered and logged in users, allowing them to place orders for vehicles.
   - The "Order" functionality filters the available models based on the selected manufacturer and year.
   - Users can specify their preferences by selecting the manufacturer and year of the desired vehicle.
   - This feature streamlines the process of finding specific models tailored to the user's preferences.